rayfrank/MauMauUprisingFinal/README.md

 # MauMauUprisingFinal
-An FPS game based on the Mau Mau Uprising in Kenya
+The game draws inspiration from the **Mau Mau uprising**, a significant movement in Kenya's history where freedom fighters sought independence from British colonial rule.